 U VISAS FOR VICTIMS OF CERTAIN CRIMES

 The U visa program was established for undocumented aliens who have suffered physical or mental/emotional abuse, or injury as a result of the criminal acts of others, and who are collaborating, have collaborated, or are willing to collaborate with governmental authorities in the investigation or prosecution of the crime against the parties who were responsible for those crimes.
 Many undocumented aliens who are the victims of crimes, out of fear of deportation, prefer to remain silent.
 The purpose of the U visa program is to motivate those victims to report those crimes to the appropriate authorities.

 REQUIREMENTS OF A U VISA

 1. The applicant must have suffered physical or mental/emotional abuse, or injury as a result of certain kind of criminal activity, such as assault, rape, torture, human trafficking, incest, domestic violence, sexual assault, kidnapping, blackmail, murder, slave trade, involuntary servitude, felonious assault, etc., at the hands of another person;

 2. The date of the incident doesn’t matter; it doesn’t matter whether it occurred today, or 10, 20 years ago;

 3. The injury does not have to be physical.
-For example, the emotional trauma that someone suffers when one is threatened with harm or death by someone wielding a gun, a knife or some other potentially deadly weapon, etc., could be sufficient;
+For example, the emotional trauma that someone suffers when someone is threatened with harm or death by another who is wielding a gun, a knife, or some other potentially deadly weapon, etc., would be considered sufficient injury;

 4. The crime must have violated the laws of the U.S. and/or the laws of a state in the U.S., and must have occurred in the US;

 5. The applicant–or in the case of an applicant child under 16, the child’s parent or guardian–has been helpful; is being helpful; and is willing to be helpful with law enforcement authorities in their criminal investigation or prosecution of the criminal activity that caused the applicant’s injury;

-8. The applicant does not need to be living in the U.S. when he/she applies for a U visa.
+8. Neither the applicant nor his/her qualifying relatives need to be living in the U.S. when he/she/they applies/apply for a U visa.